Renormalization-group improved Higgs to two gluons decay rate: Summary

 \section{Summary}

-In this work, we have investigated an important issue of the renormalization scale and scheme dependence of the $\Gamma (H \rightarrow gg)$ decay width in the FOPT and in the RGSPT at the order $\rm N^4LO$.
-The RG scale dependence of perturbative expansions introduces an arbitrary systematic uncertainty in theoretical perturbative predictions.
-Due to this, theoretical perturbative predictions may not be in agreement with experimental measurement as experimental precision improves in future.
+In this work, we have investigated an important issue of the renormalization scale and scheme dependence of the $\Gamma (H \rightarrow gg)$ decay width in the FOPT and in the RGSPT at the order $\rm N^4LO$, and beyond it.
 The RGSPT exploits the method of summation of all RG-accessible logarithms, which was first proposed in reference \cite{Maxwell}.
 In the RGSPT, the RG equation is utilized to derive the summation of the leading and subsequent finite subleading logarithms to all orders in the perturbation theory.
 This results in a closed-form summation of the RG accessible leading and subsequent finite subleading logarithms.
 It is found that the dependence of the perturbative expansions on the RG scale $\mu$ is considerably reduced in the RGSPT expansions.

-This work is motivated by a recent advancement in the computation of the $H \rightarrow gg$ decay rate in the limit of a heavy top quark and any number of massless light flavours at N$^4$LO in reference~\cite{Herzog:2017dtz}.
-It turns out that this new computation reduces the truncation uncertainty of the perturbative series slightly relative to the uncertainty originating due to the strong coupling $\alpha_s (M_Z^2)$~\cite{Herzog:2017dtz}.
-We investigate the $\Gamma (H \rightarrow gg)$ decay width in four different renormalization schemes, namely, $\overline{\text{MS}}$, SI, OS and miniMOM.
-We first discuss our predictions in the FOPT, and then compare these predictions to those obtained in the RGSPT.